 Biology 545 - Readings

 January 16: Felsenstein 2001.
-A perspective from the champion of statistical approaches.
+A perspective from an original advocate of statistical approaches.

 Question for discussion: Why is it that statistical approaches have become dominant?

 January 30: Feng & Doolittle 1987.
 A foundational paper in Progressive Sequence Alignment.

 February 13: Nei et al. 1998.
 The argument is made here that fast methods are frequently sufficient.